 10. Lucca, Italy

-Lucca is a well-preserved city located about an hour train ride from Florence in Tuscany.
+Lucca is one of the most well-preserved cities in Italy.
+It’s located about an hour train ride from Florence in Tuscany.
 The city is known for its Renaissance walls which now make up a park that encircles the city.
 Lucca has cobblestone streets, a round main square, and countless cathedrals.
 I was told to visit this city before returning to the US, and ending up doing so spontaneously and alone.

 Taking a solo trip is something I’ve always wanted to do, and I figured a day trip would be a great start.
 I bought my train tickets the night before and when I arrived in Lucca, I allowed myself to get lost, wandering the narrow cobblestone streets and going inside the churches and shops.
 I took myself out to lunch and forced myself to sit there alone and get served, enjoying my food without feeling the need to be on my phone.
 This was really hard to do, but a good experience and something I’m glad I took advantage of.